rtCamp/docs.rtcamp.com/rtmedia/addons/index.markdown

 wordpress_id: 47502
 ---

-rtMedia (Core) is a free plugin available on WordPress plugin directory.
-But often there plugin users want to extend the capabilities of rtMedia Plugin.
+rtMedia (Core) is a free plugin available in the WordPress plugin directory.
+However, there are addons that extend the capabilities of this free rtMedia Plugin.

-rtMedia Addons can be purchased from the rtCamp Store.
-You can pick and choose any one or multiple add-ons that you find best meet your needs.
+rtMedia addons can be purchased from the rtCamp Store.
+You can pick and choose any add-ons that best meet your needs.

 ### rtMedia Addons and Paid Services

   1. **[rtMedia -PRO*
-](http://docs.rtcamp.com/rtmedia/addons/rtmedia-pro/)**Extend Settings, use added Features and get 1-on-1 support.
+](http://docs.rtcamp.com/rtmedia/addons/rtmedia-pro/)**Extend settings, use added features and get 1-on-1 support.

   2. [**rtMedia Photo Tagging**